Japanese Cottage and Mainstream Outdoor Brands

 7. ARAI TENT

-Japan has several speciality tent manufacturers including Puromonte, Dunlop, finetrack and Paine of ICI Ishii Sports ilk.
-Adding too this list ARAI TENT who have been in the game for a long time and are considered by some to have the classic Japanese tent.
-Reasons for this include all their tents are handmade by skilled craftspeople, are lightweight and compact, and most offer a spacious front vestibule.
+Japan has several speciality tent manufacturers, including Puromonte, Dunlop, Finetrack, and Paine of the ICI Ishii Sports ilk.
+Adding to this list is ARAI TENT, who have been in the game for a long time and are considered by some to have the classic Japanese tent.
+Reasons for this include the fact that all their tents are handmade by skilled craftspeople, are lightweight and compact, and most offer a spacious front vestibule.
 The self-supporting Air Rise tent series has been a popular choice amongst Japanese hikers for over 30 years.

 ICON: ARAI TENT Air Rise 1